hofstadter-io/cuetorials.com/content/overview/foundations.md

 We are currently in a transition from optional to required markers.

 - before, optional had to be marked, required was the default
-- future, required will be maredk and optional will be the default
+- future, required will be marked and optional will be the default

 ### Incomplete and Concrete